 Four meal plans (19/week, 14/week, 10/week and a 160 Meal Block plan) are offered.
 The 14 and 10 meals can be chosen in any combination in the seven-day period between Saturday breakfast and Friday dinner (daily limit of one per meal period).

-To add variety Sodexo also offers food service at: Jazzman's and the Rafskeller.
-Sodexo encourages open communication and welcomes your suggestions and comments.
-For information regarding dining services on campus, meal plans, dining hours and other options, please go to this link to learn more:
+To add variety, Bon Appetit also offers food service at Gratz Perk in the Glenn Building, and the Rafskeller.
+Bon Appetit encourages open communication and welcomes your suggestions and comments.